ikbenmacje/MoCap/README.md

 # Python MOCAP tools

-This repository contains a number of python MOCAP tools meant to recieve the live [NATNET](http://optitrack.com/products/natnet-sdk/) data from [Motive](http://optitrack.com/products/motive/) and subsequently forward this data to [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) to be able to recieve and use the data in various programs.
-The data is sent over OSC uisng [JSON](ttps://www.w3schools.com/js/js_json_intro.asp) notation.
+This repository contains a number of python MOCAP tools meant to receive the live [NATNET](http://optitrack.com/products/natnet-sdk/) data from [Motive](http://optitrack.com/products/motive/) and subsequently forward this data to [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) to be able to receive and use the data in various programs.
+The data is sent over OSC using [JSON](ttps://www.w3schools.com/js/js_json_intro.asp) notation.

 * The tools are compatible with Python2 and Python3
 * The tools send everything (Skeleton&Rigid Bodies) as rigid bodies